St. Elmo Steak House: History

 St. Elmo opened at the Braden's Block, or the Braden Building, in the Wholesale District of downtown Indianapolis in 1902.
 Founder Joe Stahr named the restaurant after Erasmus of Formia (or St. Elmo), patron saint of sailors.
 In 1947, Stahr sold the business to local tavern operator Burt Condon.
 Condon's ownership was brief, selling the restaurant six months later to brothers Harry, Sam, and Ike Roth in 1948.

 In 1956, Sam and Ike Roth left the business to their brother, Harry, and new partner, Isadore "Izzy" Rosen.
 Roth and Rosen co-owned the establishment until 1986 when St. Elmo was sold to local entrepreneurs Stephen "Steve" Huse (founder of Noble Roman's) and Jeff Dunaway for US$2.5 million.
 Steve Huse's son, Craig Huse, joined as a minority-owner in 1997 and operates the restaurant.
 In 1998, Dunaway sold his 49-percent stake in ownership.

 A US$2 million renovation in 1997 refreshed the wine cellar, kitchen, and two dining rooms.
 In commemoration of the restaurant's 100th anniversary in 2002, exterior renovations were undertaken, including the installation of an awning, façade lighting, and decorative brick pavers.
 In 2011, renovations to the restaurant's second floor converted 3000 sqft into a bar, 1933 Lounge—a homage to the year prohibition ended.

 Since 2013, St. Elmo has partnered with the Indiana Sports Corp and Major League Eating to host an annual competitive eating event.
 Joey Chestnut has remained undefeated since the inaugural competition and holds the world record for consuming 18 lb 9.6 oz of the restaurant's shrimp cocktail in eight minutes at the 2018 contest.

 St. Elmo Foods LLC was established in 2018 to oversee the restaurant's portfolio of retail products, including cocktail sauce, steak sauce, seasoning, horseradish, salad dressing, bourbon whiskey, and hard soda.

+In November 2025, Huse Culinary was sued by Perry Tole, a man who was attacked by Fox Sports color commentator and former NFL quarterback Mark Sanchez, with Tole's lawsuit seeking damages under the state's dram shop act for St. Elmo overserving Sanchez drinks, and later attacking Tole in a nearby alley while he was filling his truck with used cooking oil, forcing Tole to stab Sanchez in self defense under duress.